alexKleider/phInfo/README.md

 Unfortunately `raspbian` is not shipped with the `ssh server` active by default and for this reason the `Pi` must be run the first time with a screen and keyboard attached.
-Be sure the micro SD card is securely inserted and the Raspberry Pi is connected via Ethernet cable to the Internet before powering up.
+Be sure the micro SD card is securely inserted.

-At the beginning of power up- you'll briefly see a message that the root file system is being resized.
+At the beginning of power up you'll briefly see a message that the root file system is being resized.
+(Whether it is or not is not clear to me because resizing comes up later again at the end of `raspi-config`.)

 Log on as user `pi` with password `raspberry` and then run:

-        raspi-config
+        sudo raspi-config

 As its name implies, this allows you to configure the Pi to suit your needs.
 Make selections by using the up and down arrow keys